-"This set belongs to the first baby
+"This set belongs to the first baby that is named after me.
+With love, Ma" |

 בלי עין הרע, there are already a number of Ma’s descendant’s named after her.
 Her children, grandchildren, great grandchildren and great great grandchildren called her Ma.
 Relatives and friends called her Tante Cilla, Aunty Cilla, or just Cilla.
 We don’t know of any one who called her by her proper Yiddish name Silka.